-In December 2020, the Group acquired 3.78% equity interest in Guangzhou Kesheng Jiada Network Partnership ("Kesheng Jiada"), representing 1.0% indirect equity interests in 4K Garden Network Technology (Guangzhou) Co., Ltd. ("4K Garden") with a consideration of RMB10.0 million (US\$1.5 million).
+In December 2020, the Group acquired 3.78% equity interest in Guangzhou Kesheng Jiada Network Partnership ("Kesheng Jiada"), representing 1.0% indirect equity interests in 4K Garden Network Technology (Guangzhou) Co., Ltd. ("4K Garden") with a consideration of RMB10.0 million.
+In January 2021, the Group acquired additional 1.89% partnership interests in Kesheng Jiada with a consideration of RMB5.0 million.
+The Group had totally 5.67% equity interest in Kesheng Jiada, representing 1.5% indirect equity interests in 4K Garden.
 4K Garden focuses on developing 4K ultra HD content ecosystem and related technology and 5G+ ultra HD application technology platform and Kesheng Jiada is a special purpose vehicle that holds equity interests in 4K Garden.
-As the investments in Kesheng Jiada lack readily determinable fair values, the Group elects to use the measurement alternative defined as cost, less impairments, adjusted by observable price changes in orderly transactions for the identical or a similar investment of the same issuer.
-As of December 31, 2020, the carrying value of the equity investment was RMB10.0 million (US\$1.5 million).
+As the investments in Kesheng Jiada lack readily determinable fair values, the Group elects to use the measurement alternative.
+As of December 31, 2020 and 2021, the carrying value of the equity investment was RMB10.0 million and RMB15.0 million, respectively.

 In December 2020, the Group entered into an investment agreement with a private equity fund to invest a total of RMB30.0 million in it.
-As of December 31, 2020, the Group had invested RMB12.0 million (US\$1.8 million) in the private equity fund and the carrying value of equity investment in the private equity fund was RMB12.0 million (US\$1.8 million).
+The Group invested RMB12.0 million in the private equity fund in December 2020 and invested additional RMB9.0 million in it in February 2021.
+As of December 31, 2020 and 2021, the carrying value of equity investment in the private equity fund was RMB12.0 million and RMB22.9 million, respectively.
 The Group accounts for the investment using NAV as a practical expedient under ASC 820.